awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-rsa-keyring.md

 so there is no set up in which it makes sense to use an algorithm suite with asymmetric signing.
-With the Raw AES Keyring, because the Keyring requires the AWS symmetric key for decryption to be available in memory (as opposed to calling out for the decryption to happen via an HSM, which may have access control on it), decrypt access necessarially implies encrypt access.
+With the Raw AES Keyring, because the Keyring requires the AES symmetric key for decryption to be available in memory (as opposed to calling out for the decryption to happen via an HSM, which may have access control on it), decrypt access necessarially implies encrypt access.